Is it even possible to eat while suffering from hyperemesis gravidarum?

 Fast absorption: Liquids absorb faster than solids.
 Electrolyte drinks can help battle dehydration or you can try making your own if you find them too sugary.
 Fresh made juices, smoothies or clear broth are another good option.
 Try to avoid drinking plain water (see Tip #3).

 High in vitamins and nutrients: Try to go as healthy as possible.
 Meal replacement drinks, fresh made juices or vegetable soup have all the good stuff without the junk, because you don’t have any time to waste.
+There are several specific vitamins and minerals worth focusing on.

 Smooth texture: If it goes down easy – it will come up easy.
 It may seem disturbing to have to choose a food based on what it will be like coming back up, but that is exactly what you will need to do to survive HG.
 Contrary to popular belief, things like sweet, juicy fruit like apples, berries and melons (which you WILL crave while dehydrated and nauseous) may not be the best option.
 The natural fruit juices get absorbed very quickly leaving the pulp behind which is extremely unpleasant coming back up.
 If you absolutely must have fruit, then blend it into a juice or smoothie first.